patimus-prime/hem_docking/README.md

 What I intend to do here is to relate structural features to those predicted energies; both by clustering by features (e.g. % nonpolar residues) and estimation of energies by features (using a variety of machine learning regression algorithms), as well as maybe from just the sequence (a stretch -- likely only even fantasized after importing a considerable number of PDBs, generating a lot of data).

-This work will hopefully be of some use to protein engineering efforts; either by identification of structures with POWERFUL binding affinity of heme (maybe translating to improved enzymatic efficiency) or by establishing some baseline from which to compare results of residue mutations/cofactor substitutions. (publications I hope to find some example utility in are below, 4-6).
+This work will hopefully be of some use to protein engineering efforts; either by identification of structures with POWERFUL binding affinity of heme (potentially translating to improved enzymatic efficiency), finding a relation to certain structural features, or by establishing some baseline from which to compare results of residue mutations/cofactor substitutions. (publications I hope to find some example utility in are below, 4-6).

 Those mutations/substitutons may also to some degree be part of this work -- attempting to reproduce wet lab results or modeling, retroactively predicting those results via computation.

 # Methods

-Very provisional description of methods; skeleton pipeline is thus far built out, but score functions, methods of calculating free energy, degree of involvement of sequence comparison TBD:
+Very provisional description of methods; skeleton pipeline is thus far built out, but score functions, methods of calculating free energy, degree of involvement of sequence comparison TBD -- or rather, the degree to which we'll acquire orthoganal results from GROMACS or something will be evaluated in due time.
+For now focusing on generating large amounts of data from Rosetta.

 Most/all work will be run using AWS; this will hopefully spare my laptop from death by melting.
 So far (6 June 2022) I'm using one t3.2xlarge instance, running Ubuntu 20.04 and Pyrosetta 4, release 319, Python 3.9; may evolve to use more instances e.g. auto-scale groups/AWS Batch.